totalspectrum/spin2cpp/doc/general.md

 ### P2

 Most of COG RAM is used by the compiler, except that $0-$1f and $1e0-$1ef are left free for application use.
-The LUT is used for FCACHE, if that is enabled by -O2 or by an explicit --fcache=.
+The second half of LUT is used for FCACHE; the first half is left free for the application.

 `ptra` is used for the stack pointer.